leonardobetti/lifeintheuk-notes/README.md

 In early 18th-century England, the status quo at the court is upset when a new servant arrives and endears herself to a frail Queen Anne.

-**[Master and Commander: The Far Side of the World](https://www.imdb.com/title/tt0311113/?ref_=ttls_li_tt)** ⭐⭐⭐ <br> During the Napoleonic Wars, a brash British captain pushes his ship and crew to their limits in pursuit of a formidable French war vessel around South America.
+**[Master and Commander: The Far Side of the World](https://www.imdb.com/title/tt0311113/?ref_=ttls_li_tt)** ⭐⭐⭐ <br> During the Napoleonic Wars, a brash British captain pushes his ship and crew to their limits in pursuit of a formidable French war vessel around South America. <br>
+*Americans producers changed the theme, but the movie and the book itself is great.
+However, it doesn't provide much help with the context (Napoleonic Wars)...

 **[Robert the Bruce](https://www.imdb.com/title/tt8000908/?ref_=ttls_li_tt)** ⭐⭐ <br>
 The story of the nobleman-turned-outlaw hero who was crowned king of Scots in the 14th century.